ADDA-js/learn-js/week1/notes.md

 ### Diving In
 Ask what is JS?
 Ask where is JS?
--gif on js from "Does Not Compute"
+- gif on js from "Does Not Compute"

 ## MiniLesson 1 - Using Terminal